10 Best known places in Tuscany

 Carrara is known all over the world for the white marble.
 It was used in the past to built historical buildings and many other sculptures like Michelangelo’s David.
 Today the quarries worth a visit for its stunning scenery.
 You can also easily reach the Lunigiana Valley and its hundred Castles.

-This is only a short list of places in Tuscany to visit.
-But Tuscany is much more and time is never enough.
+This is only a short list of best known places in Tuscany to visit because Tuscany is much more and time is never enough.
 This is a good reason to come back again and again.

 Follow our diary and we will suggest you off the beaten paths, tips and curiosities about our loved Tuscany.